School of Medicine

 Charlene Larson Rotandi

-Outside of graduate medical education, I am the mother of a very active and curious seven year-old.
-I also enjoy spending time with my family exploring the Bay Area, hiking, cooking, and enjoying food and wine and the vibrant arts culture.
-A brief stint as a pastry cook, I love to cook and bake with my son.
+Outside of graduate medical education, I am the mother of a very active and curious twelve-year-old.
+I also enjoy spending time with my family exploring the Bay Area, hiking, cooking, and enjoying food, wine, and the vibrant arts culture.
+After a brief stint as a pastry cook, I love to cook and bake with my son.
 Additionally, I continue to be involved in my alma mater, Vassar College, by co-chairing the Vassar Alumnae/i Admissions Program in San Francisco. -

 Bernard Roth